d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.

-## Version 1.6.9 release candidate
+## Version 1.7.0

-The release candidate is signed with my developer certificate but not notarized.
-Only releases will be [notarized](/Notarized).
+Released 7 December 2018.

-The scheduling part is removed from RcloneOSX.
+The **scheduling part is removed** from RcloneOSX.
 It was based upon an early version of scheduling in RsyncOSX.
 But the scheduling in RsyncOSX is moved to a menu app and I am not able to do so for the RcloneOSX.
 The scheduling was not working as it should in RcloneOSX and I don´t have time to develop it further.

 There is a new version 1.45 of rclone.
 If you are using version 1.45 of rclone you should download this rc to get correct info about number of files to synchronize.
 There was a change in output from version 1.43 of rclone.
 This is set in userconfig of RcloneOSX.

-Updated 7 December 2018.

 - a lot of cleanup in code (delete of dead code)
 - in user config tick of for `version 1.43 of rclone` for utilizing rclone versions => 1.43
 - some enhancements in `restore`, restore defaults to temporary restore catalog if set
 - estimating remote numbers and size are now included in quick backup
-- see some [screenshots](/nextversionrclone) of new rc
-- fixed a bug in batch
+- fixed a bug in batch and some other bug fixes as well
-- removed scheduling in RcloneOSX
+- remove of scheduling

 ## Version 1.6.8